Experiential Learning Depot

 Drag and drop the "Reflection" element to a date that best suits your schedule.
 It could represent the reflection deadline or time set aside in class to complete reflections.

-Steps in project-based learning for student-led learners: Step 6 reflection
+Project-based learning step for student-led learners: Step 6 reflection

 Step 7: Final Evaluations

-Once students have completed projects, presented to an authentic audience, and reflected on the experience, they will present to you and the class.
-Audience members can provide feedback and if you wish, you may complete their final rubric at this time as well.
+Once students have completed projects, presented to an authentic audience, and reflected on the experience, the next project-based learning step is to present to you and the class.
+Audience members can provide feedback, and if you wish, you may complete their final rubric at this time as well.

 I prefer to meet separately with each student after their presentations to go over their rubrics one-on-one.